SeldonIO/seldon-core/examples/auth/README.md

 ## Authentication at the Ingress Level

-Similarly, you can also setup RequestAuthentication and AuthorizationPolicy at the ingress level by changing the selector
+Similarly, you can also setup RequestAuthentication and AuthorizationPolicy at the ingress gateway level by changing the selector

 1. Setup request Authentication as follow: